Markets โ Main Street, USA Is Alive and Well in Marin

 As noted on our Museums page, we go to museums to explore the ancient past โ and we go to antique stores to find remnants of our own past.
 The objects of our lifetimes, our parents' lifetimes, our grandparents' lifetimes โ the furniture, the jewelry, the clothing, the tools, the art and the oddities that tell the story of how Americans actually lived in the 20th century.
 Antique stores are the most personal kind of Main Street discovery: the thing you find there was never made to be found by you, which is precisely what makes finding it so satisfying.

 San Anselmo proudly promotes itself as Northern California's Antique Capital โ and the claim is well earned.
-Along Sir Francis Drake Boulevard and San Anselmo Avenue, a remarkable concentration of antique shops and dealers has gathered over the years, including A Dove Place, Antiques Legacy, Sanford's, The Pavilion Antiques, and Yankee Girl.
-Several of these stores are collectives โ mini antique malls housing dozens of individual dealers under one roof โ giving them the variety and depth of discovery that makes antique browsing genuinely rewarding.
+Along Sir Francis Drake Boulevard and San Anselmo Avenue, a remarkable concentration of antique shops and dealers has gathered over the years, including A Dove Place, Antiques Legacy, Sanford's, Susan's Store Room, The French Market Marin, and Mid Century Marin.
+Several of these stores are collectives housing dozens of individual dealers under one roof.
+Novato's Sentimental Journey on Grant Avenue rounds out the county's antique destination shopping.
 On the 100 to 300 blocks of Sir Francis Drake, you can spend an entire afternoon and never see everything.

 Antique Stores โ San Anselmo & Beyond